tuxdna/tuxdna.github.io/notes/public/scala.md

  * Scala is high level
  * Scala is statically typed ( vs dynamically typed )

+## Does Scala make you a better Java programmer?

+This is a very interesting question.
+For the one thing is that yes Scala does make you a better programmer with its beautiful and concise syntax for FP as compared to Java.
+For second, when you talk about becoming a better Java programmer.
+Yes it does.
+Now, I try to think of functions in Java as function objects, which can be passed around and, can be treated as first order functions.

 ### What can you do with Scala today?

  * Write web applications: [Play](http://www.playframework.com/) and [Lift](http://liftweb.net/) web frameworks